ethereum-optimism/optimism/specs/derivation.md

 ## Derivation Pipeline

-Derivation is abstracted as a pipeline of stages, that indicate if they either:
+Derivation is abstracted as a pipeline of stages, that indicate if they is concerned. either:
 - Can be resumed
 - Need data from the lower stage before continuing
 - Error if they cannot be resumed (the pipeline should be completely reset)